Skip to content

 Trendy designs.
 That bold emerald green tile or matte black everything might look cutting-edge right now.
 In five years?
 It looks dated.
 Stick with neutrals that age gracefully.

 Expanding square footage.
-Bumping out walls to make a bathroom bigger rarely generates returns that justify the construction cost.
-Work with what you’ve got.
+Bumping out walls to make a bathroom bigger rarely generates returns that justify the construction cost—if you want more rentable space, look into additional dwelling units as a value-add strategy instead.

 Refresh vs. Full Renovation: How to Decide